 Determinate Tomato Seeds - Also referred to as bush tomato seeds, determinate seeds grow to a fixed height, ranging from 2 to 4 feet.
 Upon maturation, tomato plants flower and develop fruits at the edge of the stems.
 The fruits ripen within 14 days.

 Tomato staking is recommended to prevent fruits from touching the ground, atop supporting the weight of the plants.
-It takes proper soil preparation with the right fertilizer, and regular watering for determine tomato seeds to grow and flourish.
+It takes proper soil preparation with the right fertilizer and regular watering and determined tomato seeds to grow and flourish.

 Note that these plants also don't require pruning.
 Roma tomato seeds are a good example of determinate seeds.

 Indeterminate Tomato Seeds - These seeds grow into vining tomato plants, meaning they require support.
 Tomato cages, tripods or even strong sticks can be used to support these tomato plants.

 Tomato fruits develop along the stems, and the plants continue fruiting throughout the entire growing season.
 The plants only start dying once the weather becomes frosty.